-- (1) A person who is dissatisfied with - - (a) a notice under section 21(5) or (9); or may make application to the Commissioner for a decision whether, in any respect specified in that application, the request for information to which the requirement relates has been dealt with in accordance with Part 1 of this Act.
+- (1) A person who is dissatisfied with - - (a) a notice under section 21(5) or (9); or - (b) the failure of a Scottish public authority to which a requirement for review was made to give such a notice.

+may make application to the Commissioner for a decision whether, in any respect specified in that application, the request for information to which the requirement relates has been dealt with in accordance with Part 1 of this Act.